Skip to main content Go to Site Map

 A message from your Course Leader

-Welcome to our Fashion community, where your studies will expose you to the many career opportunities within fashion design for the ever-changing diverse and inclusive global markets of today.
+Welcome to the AUB Fashion community, where your course will introduce you to many opportunities within the exciting, diverse and ever-changing subject of fashion.

-Fashion at Arts University Bournemouth prides itself on its industry links, live projects, and collaborations, and graduates have gone on to have successful global careers with brands such as: Burberry, Vivienne Westwood, Christopher Raeburn, Missoni, Ralph Lauren, Celine, Victoria Beckham, COS and H&M.
+Fashion at Arts University Bournemouth prides itself on its industry links, live projects, and collaborations, with graduates have gone on to have successful careers internationally and here in the UK with brands such as: Burberry, Vivienne Westwood, Christopher Raeburn, Missoni, Ralph Lauren, Simone Roscha, Victoria Beckham, COS and H&M.

 We very much look forward to working with you and playing an important part in helping you expand your knowledge, develop your skills and achieve your dreams and career aspirations.